 The market for green and sustainable building is growing a lot over the last few years, and new developments are quickly emerging.
 Some interesting solutions that are now gaining momentum are:

 Unlike traditional wood, bamboo is considered a sustainable building material because it grows faster than it’s harvested.
-It’s a super strong, lightweight building material that has been used for centuries.
+It’s super-strong, lightweight green building material that has been used for centuries.
 Besides all those qualities: bamboo also looks pretty good!

 Hemp is a plant that has extremely sturdy fibers, and one of the newer uses for this versatile material is to make hempcrete: a mix of hemp hurds and lime and/or sand.
-This results in a lightweight, building material that cannot be used as a substitute for concrete (as it’s carrying capability isn’t that much), but rather as an alternative for traditional non-carrying wall materials.
+This results in a lightweight, building materials that cannot be used as a substitute for concrete (as it’s carrying capacity isn’t that much), but rather as an alternative for traditional non-carrying wall materials and lower environmental impact.

 Natural insulation materials